heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-Ȣ. The portal from Euston leads to a twisted, lightless and impossibly vast space beneath Ashen House.
+Ȣ. The portal from Euston leads to a twisted, lightless and improbably vast space beneath Ashen House.
 A voice slithers around her in the dark:

 <div style="text-align: right">